 In the EU, tire labels (spelled tyre labels in the UK) provide clear information of how the tire will handle specific environments, safety characteristics of the tire based on fuel efficiency, wet braking, and noise level.
 Fuel efficiency is rated from A through G, showing consumers which tires will consume less fuel.
 Wet grip is vital for driving safely during wet conditions, with the tire’s performance once again graded from A through G. Noise level represents how much noise the rolling of the tires make; it is measured in decibels.
 Lower noise levels range between 67 and 71 dB, while higher levels are at around 72 and 76 dB.

-Label companies provide value to the automotive industry and tire manufacturers by creating durable labels, attractive labels, adhesives that remain intact, and printed data that does not smudge during manufacturing, transport, and storage.
+Label companies provide value to the automotive industry and tire manufacturers by creating durable, attractive identification solutions, adhesives that remain intact, and printed data that does not smudge during manufacturing, transport, and storage.

 IndustriTAG Tire Labels